samuelvara/News-Sentiment-Analysis/README.md

 ## Step 2: Get NEWS description and headlines from the extracted link
 a.
 Pull the Headline and Content of the article from all the clickable elements.

 b.
 Sometimes, not all content was not available in the main page of Aljazeera.
 So, I went in deeper into the child article link to get the entire content.

 c.
 Use the 10 most recent articles

 ## Step 3: Data Cleaning
-a.
 Apply the below cleaning functions on the content of the article
     remove punctuation
     remove numbers
     convert to lowercase